shurunxuan/IGME-601-2181-Team-C/doc/DesignDoc.md

   * `InfoGather`: A component that records and stores information.
 It is smart enough to avoid transcribing duplicate info.

 * Enemy AI
-  * `Enemy Movement`: A component that handles enemy behaviour of Patrol,Investigate and many more.
+  * `Enemy Movement`: A component that handles enemy behaviour of Patrol, Investigate and many more.
   * `Enemy Sight`: A component that enables enemy to look around and detect player's presence.
   * `Enemy Hearing Ability`: A component that enables enemy detect suspicious things by listening.

 * Environment Behaviors
   * `TransformBehavior` A component that listens for calls to its Activate and responds by lerping between two points.

+* UI
+  * `UIDeathTracker` A UI component that handles the logic for the death message on the UI.

 ## Issues and Risks